MicrosoftDocs/mslearn-copilot-plugins/contoso-real-estate-incomplete/README.md

-# Learn to build a plugin that uses OpenAI schema for Microsoft Copilot - INCOMPLETE Contoso real estate plugin
+# Learn to build an API plugin for Microsoft Copilot - INCOMPLETE Contoso real estate plugin

-This directory contains an incomplete sample plugin for Microsoft Copilot.
+This directory contains an incomplete sample API plugin for Microsoft Copilot.
 The complete sample can be found in the `contoso-real-estate` directory instead.

-Use this sample as a starting point to build your own plugin that uses OpenAI schema for Microsoft Copilot.
+Use this sample as a starting point to build your own API plugin for Microsoft Copilot.

-To learn to build a plugin from scratch, follow the tutorial [Get started building plugins for Microsoft Copilot](https://learn.microsoft.com/copilot-plugins/get-started).
+To learn to build a plugin from scratch, see [Get started building an API plugin for Microsoft Copilot](https://learn.microsoft.com/copilot-plugins/get-started).

 To learn to build a plugin by starting from this incomplete sample, follow the steps below.